Partitioned Matching Games for International Kidney Exchange: The Proofs of Theorems and

-We let $U_1$ and $U_2$ denote the vertex sets of $P_1$ and $P_2$, respectively.
-For $L$ suitably large, $C$ has exactly two maximum weight matchings, namely its two complementary perfect matchings $M$ and $M'$, where $M$ is the perfect matching that matches both $e$ and $\overline{e}$ and $M'$ is the complement of~$M$.
-We compute:
+We let $U_1$ and $U_2$ denote the vertex sets of $P_1$ and $P_2$, respectively. {We note that} $C_{{i}}$ has exactly two maximum weight matchings, namely its two complementary perfect matchings $M$ and $M'$, where $M$ is the perfect matching that matches both $e$ and $\overline{e}$ and $M'$ is the complement of~$M${; see also Figure~\ref{fig:M}}. {Let $V_1$ be the union of all the $U_1$s in each $C_i$ and $V_2$ be the union of all the $U_2$s in each $C_i$.}